The Health Links Page

 BACK PAIN According to the Mature Times paper this is affects over a quarter of the adult population.
 They suggest

+Pain.
 Did you know that Heat Therapy stimulated blood flow, helping to decrease stiffness and relax sore muscles.
 Cold Therapy (the frozen peas technique) works by lowering the temperature of the skin, helping to reduce swelling but also numbing the nerve endings.
 For sudden muscle strains the suggestion is RICE Rest, Ice, Compression and Elevation.
 The frozen peas should be applied for 20 minutes every few hours.
 Compression is done with an elasticated bandage.
-After two days move to massaging with and external pain relief product e.g Ibuprofens, Transvasin Heat Rub or Spray (or if you can't stand the strong smell try Lloyds Cream)
+After two days move to massaging with and external pain relief product e.g Ibuprofen, Transvasin Heat Rub or Spray (or if you can't stand the strong smell try Lloyds Cream)

 PSORIASIS http://www.psoriasis-association.org.uk